 Coursework for the completion of an associate degree in physical or biological sciences and their related subdisciplines at ECTC is guaranteed to be transferrable to all public colleges and university in the state of Kentucky.
-It is likely that these courses transfer to out of state institutions.
-Completion of an associate degree in sciences greatly enhance one’s pursuit of a bachelor or higher degree in the following disciplines: physics, chemistry, mathematics, statistics, computer science, earth sciences, environmental sciences, engineering, biology, nursing, physical therapy, and other medical fields Completion of an associate degree at ECTC provides high quality education at a low tuition coast.
-With its small class sizes and readily available faculty, the college offers more convenient and valuable science education opportunities than do other alternatives.
+It is likely that these courses transfer to out-of-state institutions.
+Completion of an associate in science degree greatly enhances one’s pursuit of a bachelor or higher degree in the following disciplines: physics, chemistry, mathematics, statistics, computer science, earth sciences, environmental sciences, engineering, biology, nursing, physical therapy, and other medical and related fields Completion of an associate degree at ECTC provides high quality education at a low tuition cost.
+With its small class sizes and readily available faculty, the college offers convenient, affordable and quality, valuable science education opportunities.

-Here are links to the major colleges and universities where most ECTC students attend to complete their education.
+Here are links to the major universities where many ECTC students transfer to complete their education:

 ECTC BIO 205 Student Research: Three students enrolled in BIO 205 (Honors Biology: Structure and Function of Biological Molecules), undertook a semester-long research project in environmental microbiology.
 The focus of their research was to isolate a microbe that, if present in large quantities, can cause food poisoning.
 Cheyenne Morgan, John Singletary, and Ashley Register (left to right) (link to pic) homogenized leafy greens—mustard, kale, and turnip—and grew Bacillus cereus bacteria from them.
 It is not unusual for vegetables to be contaminated with this soil microbe, and the levels of contamination were determined to be safe.
 After confirming the identity of their isolated bacteria, the students discovered that all isolates shared resistance to the antibiotic penicillin due to production of -Lactamase enzyme.
 Students enrolling in future sections of this course will continue to explore the distribution of penicillin-resistant B. cereus in other environmental sites, including the guts of insects.
 Sent by Professor Martha Wolfe